RafoM/Crypto_Payment/README.md

 ### `POST /mnemonics`

 Body parameters:
+- `name` – unique identifier for the mnemonic

+Creates a mnemonic entry.
+The phrase itself is **not** saved.

+### `GET /mnemonics`

+Returns the list of mnemonic names stored in the database.

+### `POST /wallets`

+Body parameters:
 - `mnemonic` – BIP39 phrase used to derive wallets
-- `name` – unique identifier for the mnemonic
+- `name` – mnemonic name to associate with the generated wallets
 - `count` – number of addresses to store

-This endpoint derives `count` wallet addresses from the provided mnemonic and saves only the address and index in the database linked to the mnemonic `name`.
+Derives `count` addresses from the mnemonic and saves only their index and address in the database linked to `name`.

 ### `POST /wallets/:mnemonicName`